aymanalhattami/filament-context-menu/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/aymanalhattami/filament-context-menu.svg?style=flat-square)](https://packagist.org/packages/aymanalhattami/filament-context-menu)

 ---
-This package used to add context menu (right click menu) for resource pages and custom pages of [Filament Admin Panel](https://filamentphp.com/).
+This package used to add context menu (right click menu) for resource pages, custom pages and table cells of [Filament Admin Panel](https://filamentphp.com/).
 * It uses [Filament Actions](https://filamentphp.com/docs/3.x/actions/overview) to set menu actions.
-* Support dark and light mode.
+* It supports dark and light mode.
-* Support left-to-right and right-to-left direction.
+* It supports left-to-right and right-to-left direction.
 * You can set a divider between menu actions.
-* Supports resource pages and custom pages.
+* It supports resource pages and custom pages.
+* You can set a context menu for table cells.
-* Three actions are available for usage:
+* Three actions are available for usage with pages:
     * ```AymanAlhattami\FilamentContextMenu\RefreshAction``` to refresh the page.
     * ```AymanAlhattami\FilamentContextMenu\GoBackAction``` to go back to previous page.
     * ```AymanAlhattami\FilamentContextMenu\GoForward``` to go back to forward page.